 I kept putting a rug in my cart and looking for something that was going to tell me that the rug pad was extra.
 The whole system, the rug, and the rug pad are one price.
 The largest size is the most expensive, an 8×10 ruggable is $399.
 And that’s for any of the designs.
 Except the two shag rugs which have their own special pricing.

 6×9 was exactly the right size for my room and $299 is not expensive for any rug.
 You can find less expensive, but I haven’t found a less expensive rug that goes in the washing machine.

-#7 You want a white rug but your mother says you’re crazy.
+#7 You want a white rug so need a Ruggable that’s washable.

 I have a white duvet cover.
 My mother says I’m crazy.
-It will be filthy.
+There will be too many stains.

 I put light, sort of sand-colored tile in my kitchen and my mother said I was crazy.
 They will show all the dirt.